Annual Player Awards Criteria

-- Divisional Players of the Year: The Player of the Year within each Division will be determined by the year-long “Players Cup Points” winner in each Division, to include Masters, Seniors, Super Seniors and Legends.
+- Divisional Players of the Year: The Player of the Year within each Division will be determined by the year-long “Players Cup Points” winner in each Division, to include Masters, Seniors and Legends.
 Points for year-end total for each Division will be an aggregate of ALL points earned from ANY event played, including OPEN events.
 To be eligible, a player must compete in his/her division in a minimum of two divisional events.

 The Updegraff Award is the AGA’s highest recognition, given annually, honoring the Arizona golfer “who by his/her actions or accomplishments exemplifies the Spirit of the Game.”